Canada’s most adorable coastal towns and villages

 St John’s, Newfoundland and Labrador

 Very few provincial capitals qualify as adorable towns, but St John’s is an exception.
 The easternmost city in North America, much of it is literally perched on a rocky cliff right on the edge of the continent.
-At over 500 years old it’s also one of the oldest cities in North America and definitely one of the most colourful, with brightly coloured houses and buildings matching the verve of the people who live there.
+At over 500 years old it’s also one of the oldest cities in North America and definitely one of the most colourful, with brightly painted houses and buildings matching the verve of its people.

 Now take a look at the world's most remote small towns